 Both also serve as examples of the relative freedom experienced by Abouet as she draws on memories of her childhood in the Ivory Coast.
 By 21st century protective Western standards the children left to explore the world in the company of their friends borders on neglect, but each society to their own.
 An enjoyable aspect of Akissi compared to similar titles created for the English language market is a willingness to consider unsavoury subjects without any accompaniment of censure.
 A story about head lice is one of the funniest in the collection, Akissi deliberately contracting them to have her hair style altered, and leading to a jaw-droppingly hilarious final gag.
 Others concern a tapeworm, needing to pee in the middle of the night, and wild boars attracted by children having a poo.
 They’re unsanitised, all matter of fact, neither sensationalised nor judgemental.

 Too many graphic novels are labelled ‘all ages’, when the truth is that few adults will discover anything other than a simple read for children.
 Akissi is the real deal, a collection to delight children and adults equally.
-There are more stories remaining unavailable in English, and they’d be very welcome.
+Akissi’s adventures continue in More Tales of Mischief.